libsemigroups/libsemigroups_pybind11/docs/source/presentations/present.rst

 .. py:method:: Presentation.contains_empty_word(self: Presentation, val: bool) -> Presentation
    :noindex:

-   Specify whether the presentation should (not) contain the empty word.
+   Specify whether the presentation should (not) contain the empty word; that is, whether the presentation is a *semigroup* presentation or a monoid presentation.

+   In order for a presentation which contains the empty word in any of its rules to be valid (see :py:meth:`validate_rules`), this value must be set to ``True``.

    :param val: whether or not the presentation should contain the empty word.
    :type val: bool